borkymcgee/swanalysis/README.md

      + reproject the data to a different map projection (default is mercator)

 ## usage:

-   run swanalysis.py -h to see options and usage
+   Run swanalysis.py -u to download the cache file.
+Once it completes, run swanalysis.py -h to see options and usage

 ## How does it work?
    Here i detail each of the functions swanalysis can do and how they are accomplished.